01mf02/jq-lang-spec/icfp-intro.md

 This leaves a lot of space for interpretation and makes it difficult to find out whether certain behaviour of a jq implementation is accidental or intended.

-We have striven to create denotational semantics (@semantics) that closely resemble those of jq such that in most common use cases, their behaviour coincides, whereas they may differ in more exotic cases.
+We have striven to create denotational semantics (@sec:semantics) that closely resemble those of jq such that in most common use cases, their behaviour coincides, whereas they may differ in more exotic cases.
 The goals for creating these semantics were, in descending order of importance: